- REAL ESTATE EDUCATION

 Read the press release

-- The five largest investment sales transactions (by sale price) that closed in the second half of 2016 were the:
+The five largest investment sales transactions (by sale price) in the second half of 2017 were in Manhattan:

 Sales Activity by Borough